Parking and Traffic Regulations

-- Monday through Friday, 7:30 am- 5:00 pm, Residents are allowed to park in all Resident Hall parking lots and in the open lots.
+- Monday through Friday, 7:30 am- 5:30 pm, Residential students need to park in appropriate Residence Hall & UP Apartment parking lots and in the open lots.
 Open lots are defined on the map with the color tan.
-These parking lots are also defined with signs designating the decals allowed in those parking lots
+These parking lots are also defined with signs designating the decals allowed in those parking lots.

 - Additional parking is available in the “Open Parking Lots”.
-These include: Baseball parking lot, Cowboy Band Hall, Intermural Field, Simmons Parking Lot, Skiles Parking Lot, and Dyess Welcome Center parking lot.
+These include: Sandefer Fieldhouse parking lot, Cowboy Band Hall, Intramural Field, Simmons Street parking lot, Skiles parking lot, and Dyess Welcome Center parking lot.

-- Open parking is available to students, faculty, and staff on weekends and after 5:00pm until 7:30am on weekdays.
-No parking is allowed in red zones, handicap, President, Vice Presidents, Dean, Resident Hall Directors, or Reserved or Rental spaces at any time.
+- Open parking is available to students, faculty, and staff on weekends and after 5:30pm until 7:30am on weekdays.
+No parking is allowed in red zones, handicap, President, Vice Presidents, Dean, Residence Hall Directors, or Reserved or Rental spaces at any time.

 - Adjunct decals: Grad students, from all Universities, will receive a Commuter hanging decal and will adhere to the parking regulations of commuter parking.
 Visiting Professors that teach a class at HSU will receive a Commuter hanger and will be required to park in commuter parking during business hours.